halderavik/followup_ques_AI/README.md

 # Survey Intelligence API - MVP

 ## Overview
-This project is a Flask-based REST API that generates intelligent follow-up questions for open-ended survey responses using DeepSeek LLM.
+This project is a Flask-based REST API that generates intelligent follow-up questions for open-ended survey responses using OpenAI GPT-4o-mini.
 It is designed for easy integration with survey platforms and provides exactly 3 contextually relevant follow-up questions per response with specific types: Reason, Example, and Impact.
 The API also includes enhanced multilingual support with informativeness detection and **theme-enhanced analysis**.

 ## Features
-- AI-powered question generation (DeepSeek LLM)
+- AI-powered question generation (OpenAI GPT-4o-mini)
 - **Exactly 3 follow-up questions** with specific types: Reason, Example, Impact
 - **Enhanced multilingual support** with informativeness detection
 - **🆕 Theme-enhanced analysis** - detects themes in responses and generates contextually relevant questions